-The Doctor of Ministry (D.Min.) program at Payne Theological Seminary is a process model of adult continuing education that is heavily influenced by Transformative Learning and Action Research.
-The educational philosophy undergirding the program is a student-centered approach to transformative learning defined with a dialogical approach to a problem- posing curriculum as suggested by Paulo Freire.
+The Doctor of Ministry (D.Min.) program at Payne Theological Seminary is a process model of adult continuing education that is heavily influenced by an Africentric version of Transformative Learning.
+The educational philosophy undergirding the program is a student-centered method to transformative learning defined with a dialogical approach to a problem-posing curriculum as suggested by Paulo Freire.